 The U.S. General Services Administration (GSA) will build a new U.S. Courthouse in the City of Harrisburg, Pennsylvania.
 The existing Ronald Reagan Federal Building and U.S. Courthouse in Harrisburg does not meet the federal government's security and expansion requirements.
-The 1960s era Reagan Building was initially built with two courtrooms and later, two more courtrooms were added.
-However, the four courtrooms are not enough to accommodate the increasing caseload of the U.S. District Court for the Middle District of Pennsylvania in Harrisburg.
+The four courtrooms of the 1960s era Reagan Building are not enough to accommodate the increasing caseload of the U.S. District Court for the Middle District of Pennsylvania in Harrisburg.

-On January 2017, GSA awarded $9,194,935 to Ennead Architects of New York, New York, for providing A/E services for the U.S. Courthouse planned at 6th & Reily Streets in Harrisburg.
-The services include revising the former PBS Commissioner’s approved design concept and completing the design services for the new courthouse.
-Design services are estimated to be completed in the Fall 2018.
+- January 2017 – GSA awarded $9,194,935 to Ennead Architects of New York, NY, for providing A/E services for the U.S. Courthouse planned at 6th and Reily Streets in Harrisburg.
+Services include revising the former PBS Commissioner’s approved design concept and completing the design services by fall 2018.

 - Jan.
 31, 2017 – GSA published (in Harrisburg-Patriot News) a Notice of Availability of the draft Supplemental Environmental Assessment (SEA) for construction and operation of a proposed U.S. Courthouse at 6th and Reily Streets in Harrisburg.
 The draft SEA met the requirements of the National Environmental Policy Act (NEPA) of 1969.

 - Feb.
 1–March 1, 2017 – GSA sponsored a 30-day public review comment period.
 Two local businesses commented in support of the proposed U.S. Courthouse project and site.